 For many organisations, coronavirus is creating a lot of uncertainty and upheaval.
-The changes we are facing will be having an impact on your business and employees in a number of ways.
-For most of you, the fundraising events you had planned to support Mind may have been cancelled or postponed and many of your staff might now be working from home.
+The changes we are facing will impact your business and employees in many ways.
+For most of you, the fundraising events you had planned to support Mind may have been cancelled or postponed, and many of your staff might now be working from home.

 We know that our supporters still want to be connected to Mind and are eager to find ways to keep fundraising.
-We are especially grateful for your enthusiasm during this time of uncertainty.
-We know that coronavirus will have a huge impact on the nation's mental health, with many people being affected by anxiety and long periods of isolation and we want to be there to make sure everyone gets the support they need.
+We are incredibly grateful for your enthusiasm during this time of uncertainty.
+We know that coronavirus has significantly impacted the nation's mental health, with many people being affected by anxiety and long periods of isolation.
+We want to be there to make sure everyone gets the support they need.
 But we need your help to ensure we can reach everyone who needs us.

-We've put together a selection of our top virtual fundraising tips which you can do at home.
-They are all based around the five ways to wellbeing.
+We've put together a selection of our top virtual fundraising tips, which you can do at home.
+They are all based on the five ways to wellbeing.

 Thank you so much for choosing to fundraise for Mind!
 We're delighted that you're part of our team of amazing supporters.

-With many of us in isolation, it is really important to stay connected with our network of family, friends or colleagues.
+With many of us in isolation, it is crucial to stay connected with family, friends or colleagues.